-- 1. Central Regional Dental Testing Service, Inc. (CRDTS) a testing service as described above; the results of a CRDTS examination can be submitted to any recognizing state when applying for licensure.
+- Central Regional Dental Testing Service, Inc. (CRDTS) a testing service as described above; the results of a CRDTS examination can be submitted to the state when applying for licensure.
 COMPLETION OF THE CRDTS' EXAMINATION ALONE WILL NOT QUALIFY ANY CANDIDATE FOR LICENSURE.
 OTHER REQUIREMENTS WITHIN EACH OF THE STATES MUST BE MET. - 2.
-Testing Site a school or independent site that makes its clinical or simulated laboratory facility available for a CRDTS examination.
+Testing Site a school which makes its clinical facility available for a CRDTS examination.
 The site may have its own forms or specific procedures which may be required of the candidate in order to participate in an examination at that site.
-In addition, the candidate must have cash or check as required by the respective institution, payable to that testing site (not CRDTS) for materials and equipment used during the examination.
+In addition, the candidate must have cash or check as required by the respective institution, payable to that testing center (not CRDTS) for materials and equipment used during the examination.
 Payment must be made before the examination; and proof of payment must be provided at the conclusion of the exam.
 No scores will be released without satisfactory payment. - 3.
 State Board of Dentistry the agency to which a candidate must individually apply for licensure in a jurisdiction.
 Candidates must inform themselves of the requirements of the state(s) in which they wish to be licensed and complete an application with the individual jurisdiction(s).